robmab/RallyWorld/wp-content/plugins/autoptimize/readme.txt

 = Is "remove query strings" useful? =

-Although some online performance assessement tools will single out "query strings for static files" as an issue for performance, in general the impact of these is almost non-existant.
+Although some online performance assessment tools will single out "query strings for static files" as an issue for performance, in general the impact of these is almost non-existant.
 As such Autoptimize, since version 2.3, allows you to have the query string (or more precisely the "ver"-parameter) removed, but ticking "remove query strings from static resources" will have little or no impact of on your site's performance as measured in (milli-)seconds.

 = (How) should I optimize Google Fonts? =

 Google Fonts are typically loaded by a "render blocking" linked CSS-file.
 If you have a theme and plugins that use Google Fonts, you might end up with multiple such CSS-files.
 Autoptimize (since version 2.3) now let's you lessen the impact of Google Fonts by either removing them alltogether or by optimizing the way they are loaded.
 There are two optimization-flavors; the first one is "combine and link", which replaces all requests for Google Fonts into one request, which will still be render-blocking but will allow the fonts to be loaded immediately (meaning you won't see fonts change while the page is loading).
 The alternative is "combine and load async" which uses JavaScript to load the fonts in a non-render blocking manner but which might cause a "flash of unstyled text".
-Starting form Autopitimize 2.4 "aggregate & preload" allows to aggregate all Google Font-files in one CSS-file that is preloaded, which should not be considered render blocking, but the fonts are available sooner (so less of a flash of unstyled text).

 = Should I use "preconnect" =